 Sitka Excursion Highlights

 Sea Otters and Wildlife Quest is a passenger favorite.
-The tour even offers a cash guarantee to see animals, like sea otters, whales, sea lions, porpoise, and bald eagles on this three-hour cruise.
+On this three-hour cruise, the tour even offers a cash guarantee to see animals like sea otters, whales, sea lions, porpoises, and bald eagles.

 Learn more about the Russian heritage in the Russian America and Raptor Center excursion.
-See the spot of the 1804 Battle of Alaska at the Sitka National Historical Park.
+See the 1804 Battle of Alaska site at the Sitka National Historical Park.
 Then head to the ever-popular Raptor Center to see rehabilitated bald eagles.

 Cruising to the Hubbard Glacier